Doctor of Psychology in Child and Adolescent Psychology

 Psychologists who work with children and adolescents work in a variety of settings to assist young people who are struggling with mental health issues and other challenges such as peer pressure, body image, drugs or alcohol, relationships, sexuality, or coping with difficult life changes like parental divorce or death.
 They conduct formal diagnostic tests, provide counseling and other therapeutic services, develop community-based youth programs, lead prevention initiatives, serve as mentors, and more.

 The Doctor of Psychology in Clinical Psychology program follows the scholar-practitioner model of training and education developed by the National Council of Schools and Programs of Professional Psychology.
 In classes averaging approximately twelve students, mentorship happens organically from faculty who are experts in areas such as autism, ADHD and other learning disorders, sexual identity, eating disorders, trauma, and school violence.

-• Present an academic record that demonstrates ability to fulfill the academic demands of the program.
+- Present an academic record that demonstrates the ability to fulfill the academic demands of the program.
 Successful applicants typically have a grade point average of 3.25 or higher on a 4.0 scale for undergraduate coursework.

 M.A.
 Degree Options

 Doctoral students may elect to complete the Master of Arts in Counseling Psychology degree while enrolled in the Psy.D. program.
 Students can earn this additional credential by satisfying the admission and graduation requirements for the M.A. degree as specified in the Adler School catalog.
 Many graduates report that these additional credentials enhanced their value to internship directors and employers.
 The attainment of the M.A. degree has assumed increased importance in recent years for students seeking internships in settings that require a graduate degree for reimbursement of services.
 Pursuing an M.A. degree in addition to the doctorate may result in longer completion times for the doctoral degree.